Senate leaders win over key Democratic holdout as party struggles to push through Biden's Covid relief plan - KRDO

 White House press secretary Jen Psaki said in a statement Friday evening that Biden “supports the compromise agreement, and is grateful to all the Senators who worked so hard to reach this outcome.”

-The Senate had braced for a series of politically tough amendment votes that will stretch late into the night Friday and into Saturday, the last major hurdle senators face before voting on Biden’s top legislative priority.
+The Senate is now undertaking a series of politically tough amendment votes that will stretch into Saturday, the last major hurdle senators face before voting on Biden’s top legislative priority.

 The long series of amendment votes, known as a vote-a-rama, is a Senate tradition that the minority party uses to put members of the majority on the record on controversial issues in an effort to make changes to a bill that they oppose.

-But the Democratic negotiations over the unemployment benefits held up that marathon vote series.
-They’d kept open a vote from earlier Friday morning on the minimum wage while they brokered a deal on the other matter.

-The measure to raise the minimum wage to $15 a hour, introduced by Vermont Sen. Bernie Sanders, was an early test of party unity.
+The first amendment vote — on a measure to raise the minimum wage to $15 a hour, introduced by Vermont Sen. Bernie Sanders — was an early test of party unity.

 Eight senators in the Democratic conference — Jon Tester of Montana, Kyrsten Sinema of Arizona, Manchin, Angus King of Maine, Jeanne Shaheen and Maggie Hassan of New Hampshire, and Chris Coons and Tom Carper of Delaware — opposed the minimum wage amendment, along with every Republican senator.

-Note: This story and headline have been updated with additional developments Saturday.